The Best Fall Foliage Drives in the U.S.

 • Distance: 105 miles

-The U.S. Southwest isn’t exactly known for its fall foliage, but at high elevations you can see spurts of changing aspens contrast with red desert landscapes.
-There’s another good reason to drive the High Road: The summer heat starts to wane in the region.
-Starting in Santa Fe, head north through Old Spanish communities like Chimayo and see the Sangre de Cristo Mountains backdrop the yellowing leaves and green junipers.
+The U.S. Southwest isn’t exactly known for its fall foliage, but at high elevation, you can see spurts of changing aspens contrast with red desert landscapes.
+There’s another good reason to drive the High Road in autumn: The summer heat can be brutal, but it starts to wane in September.
+Kick off in Santa Fe, head north through Old Spanish communities like Chimayo, and see the Sangre de Cristo Mountains backdrop the yellowing leaves and green junipers.
 Once in Taos, there’s the option to extend the adventure along the Enchanted Circle Scenic Byway.

-Red, yellow, and orange trees cover a mountain.
+Red, yellow, and orange trees cover a big hill, with white farm buildings in foreground

 The region has inspired artists with its awe-inspiring landscapes.